Skip to content

 pUC19, designed by Vieira and Messing in 1982 and refined through successive generations, is a 2,686 bp derivative carrying a high-copy-number pMB1 origin (which can reach 500-700 copies per cell under certain growth conditions), an ampicillin-resistance marker, and an lacZ-alpha fragment encoding the N-terminal portion of beta-galactosidase.
 Within lacZ-alpha sits a polylinker (multiple cloning site, MCS) containing sites for HindIII, SphI, PstI, SalI/AccI/HincII, AccI, XmaI/SmaI, BamHI, XmaI, SmaI, KpnI, SacI, and EcoRI.
 Inserting a fragment into the MCS disrupts lacZ-alpha, allowing blue-white screening: colonies in which a foreign insert is cloned appear white on X-gal/IPTG plates (the enzyme fragment cannot form a functional beta-galactosidase), while empty-vector re-ligations give blue colonies. pUC19 is the workhorse for sub-cloning PCR products, probe fragments, and STR ladder constructs in kit manufacturing.

 For larger inserts, Bacterial Artificial Chromosomes (BACs) are the vector of choice.
 BACs are derived from the F-plasmid of E. coli and can carry inserts of 100-300 kilobases at roughly one copy per cell.
 The Human Genome Project (HGP), which produced the first draft human genome sequence in 2001, used BAC libraries as its primary cloning substrate: genomic DNA was partially digested with BamHI or HindIII, size-selected on a pulsed-field gel, and ligated into a BAC vector.
-Each BAC clone was then sequenced by the Sanger chain-termination method (see the adjacent topic on Sanger sequencing).
+Each BAC clone was then sequenced by the Sanger chain-termination method, the chemistry behind which is described in Sanger sequencing chemistry and modern methods.
 In a direct forensic connection, the BAC-based tiling path of the human genome provided the reference coordinates against which forensic STR loci are mapped: D3S1358 at 3p21.31, D8S1179 at 8q24.13, and so on through the CODIS 20 loci.
 That map was built on BAC libraries.

 Blue-white screening is one of the first visual assays in molecular biology, and it encapsulates how selection markers transform a biochemical probability into a visible phenotype.